Otapai/geRx/README.md

   ngOnInit(): void {
     const geRxMethods: GeRxMethods = {
-      show: this.appService.hello.bind(this.appService),
+      show: {
+        main: this.appService.hello
+      },
-      edit: this.appService.edit.bind(this.appService)
+      edit: {
+        main: this.appService.edit,
+        success: this.appService.editSuccess
     };
-    this.geRx.addEntity(this.entityName, geRxMethods);
+    this.geRx.addEntity(this.entityName, geRxMethods, this.appService);
   }

   ngAfterViewInit(): void {